claudioandre-br/packages/john-the-ripper/readme.md

 > Built using Travis CI and deployed using Docker Hub

-For testing and future reference, we have a Docker image of John the Ripper Jumbo 1.9.0.J1.
+For testing and future reference, we have a Docker image of John the Ripper.
 To use it:

 ```bash
  # CPU only formats